mriamnobody/Library-Management-Tool/README.md

 1. Python 3.7 or above
 2. Mysql

-As of now the tool is works CLI.
+As of now the tool works through CLI.
 I will try to build a GUI app for this tool.